Republic of Ireland national under-21 football team: Current squad

 Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were called up for the 2027 UEFA European Under-21 Championship qualification fixtures against England and Andorra on 14 and 18 November 2025.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group D fixtures against Slovakia, Kazakhstan & England on 25 & 29 September and 6 October 2026.

-Caps and goals updated as of 18 November 2025, after the game vs Andorra.
+Caps and goals updated as of 25 September 2026, after the game vs Slovakia.